James Soong: 2000 presidential election

 The scandal hurt Soong's clean image.
 Initially leading in the polls, Soong narrowly lost the election with 36.84% of the vote to Chen Shui-bian of the Democratic Progressive Party with 39.3%.
 Lien came in a distant third with only 23.1%.
-One common belief from the pro-blue camp in Taiwan is that Lee Teng-hui favored the unpopular Vice President Lien Chan over the highly popular Soong in a deliberate effort to sabotage the Kuomintang and was secretly supporting Chen, despite the fact that Lee is supposed to favor Kuomintang's own nominee Lien.
-Some believe Lee feared Soong would expose the corruption in his administration, and undermine his legacy.

 After losing the election, Soong's supporters protested in front of the KMT party headquarters and blockaded the building for a few days.
-They succeeded in pressuring Lee Teng-hui to resign as KMT Chairman in favor of Lien Chan.
+They succeeded in pressuring Lee Teng-hui to resign as KMT chairman in favor of Lien Chan.
 Within weeks, Soong and his supporters formed the People First Party (PFP), considered a spin-off from the KMT.

-Prosecutors later dropped all charges against Soong in the Chunghsing Scandal.
-In 2003, the investigation was reopened, with former President Lee (now expelled from the KMT and the "spiritual leader" of the pro-independence Taiwan Solidarity Union) testifying against Soong in court.
-However, with the KMT allied with the People First Party for the 2004 presidential election, the KMT aided Soong in his defense, providing documents signed by Lee.
-KMT Chairman Lien Chan claimed the KMT was misled into filing the lawsuit against Soong.
-The KMT dropped the charges and is still trying to collect the money that had been returned and was deposited in the court by Soong.
+Prosecutors later dropped all charges against Soong in the Chunghsing scandal.
+In 2003, the investigation was reopened, with former president Lee (now expelled from the KMT and the "spiritual leader" of the pro-independence Taiwan Solidarity Union) testifying against Soong in court.
+However, with the KMT allied with the PFP for the 2004 presidential election, the KMT aided Soong in his defence, providing documents signed by Lee.
+KMT chairman Lien Chan claimed the KMT was misled into filing the lawsuit against Soong.